-III.
-EXISTING OBLIGATIONS, PROVISIONS AND POSSIBILITIES FOR PROTECTION

-22. This section deals with 'obligations, provisions and possibilities that already exist at the international level to provide protection'.
+- 21. At its Twenty Seventh Session, the IGC introduced for discussion a tiered approach to scope of protection whereby different kinds or levels of rights or measures would be available to rights holders depending on the nature and characteristics of the subject matter, the level of control retained by the beneficiaries and its degree of diffusion.
+The tiered approach proposes differentiated protection along a spectrum from TK that is available to the general public to TK that is secret or not known outside the community and controlled by the beneficiaries.
+For example, it posits that exclusive economic rights might be appropriate for some forms of TK (for instance, secret TK), whereas a moral rights-based model might, for example, be appropriate for TK that is publicly available or widely known but still attributable to specific indigenous peoples and local communities. - 22.
+It should be noted that in the context of a tiered approach to scope of protection, the gaps that could be identified at the international level are likely to be different, depending on the determination of the tiers, taking into account elements such as the nature and characteristics of the TK, the level of control retained by the beneficiaries, and their degree of diffusion16. - III.
+EXISTING OBLIGATIONS, PROVISIONS AND POSSIBILITIES FOR PROTECTION - 23.
+This section deals with 'obligations, provisions and possibilities that already exist at the international level to provide protection'.
 The analysis considers in detail the form of protection available in accordance with the main international instruments in the general field of intellectual property protection, and in less detail the international instruments in other fields of public international law that refer directly to traditional knowledge and its protection.
 For the sake of brevity and clarity, it does not analyse or discuss the specific legal instruments directly (these have been extensively discussed in the Committee's previous documentation).
-In addition, reference is made to various international legal instruments and recent developments such as the UN Declaration on the Right of Indigenous Peoples and the Interlaken Declaration on Animal Genetic Resources.
+In addition, reference is made to various international legal instruments and recent developments such as the UN Declaration on the Right of Indigenous Peoples, the Interlaken Declaration on Animal Genetic Resources and the Nagoya Protocol.
 These are cited purely to illustrate areas of current international policy interest.
 No attempt is made to analyse legal texts, nor to attribute legal status to any text.